E(n)-equivariant Graph Neural Cellular Automata: Experiments

 \subsection{Simulation of \En-equivariant dynamical system}

-We here show the applicability of \models as simulators of \En-equivariant dynamical systems.
+We show the applicability of \models as simulators of \En-equivariant dynamical systems.
 The goal is to learn the transition rule underlying observed trajectories.
-Specifically, we train \models to simulate the Boids Algorithm \citep{reynolds1987flocks}, a 1-step Markovian and distributed multi-agent system designed to simulate flocks of birds using a set of hand-crafted rules.
-The underlying graph $\gG$ is obtained as a fixed-radius nearest neighbourhood of the nodes at each time step, i.e.\ $\gG$ changes dynamically through time.
-We emphasise that such dynamical system (i) can be formulated as a GCA (cf. \autoref{eq:gca}) and (ii) is \En-equivariant.
-We report more details and show the results of the same experiment for the N-Body problem in \autoref{appendix:dsystems}.
+Specifically, we train \models to simulate the Boids Algorithm \citep{reynolds1987flocks}, a Markovian and distributed multi-agent system designed to simulate flocks of birds using a set of hand-crafted rules.
+The graph $\gG$ is obtained as a fixed-radius nearest neighbourhood of the nodes at each time step—$\gG$ changes dynamically over time.
+This dynamical system (i) can be formulated as a GCA (cf. \autoref{eq:gca}) and (ii) is \En-equivariant.
+This task is very different from the previous ones as we want to approximate existing dynamics and not discover some that converge to a given state.

 \paragraph{Dataset} We extend the 2D simulation of \citet{grattarola2021learning} to a 3D space.
 We create a dataset of 500 trajectories using the ground-truth simulator.
 Each trajectory has a duration of 500 time steps and is obtained by evolving 100 boids initialised with random positions and velocities.